ericnewton/many-lives/README.md

 The syntax for set operations was neat, but I'm not sure I'd remember that "|" is union and "-" is difference.

-Not crazy about the lambda syntax `{|x| x * 2}`, but it works and is concise.
+I found the lambda syntax `{|x| x * 2}` cumbersome, but it works and is concise.
 I was surprised that a return in a lambda expression terminated the outer function, so I had to hoist code with early returns out to a function.
 That was probably for the best, style-wise, anyhow.